 - The Museo Artesanal in a traditional Chilote house exhibits farm implements, and household artifacts.
 Note the fireplace in the middle of the floor.
 With reed filled walls, many houses burned.

-- The penguin colony, the only place where Humboldt and Magallenic penguins co-exist.
+- The penguin colony, the only place where Humboldt and Magellanic penguins co-exist.

 - The Sendero Interpretativo El Tepual is a winding trail through the forest.

 - The Sendero Dunes de Cucao is a trail leading to dunes on a white sand beach.
-The path lcontinues to a Huilliche community at Lago Huelde.
-There are rustic shacks, refugios and camping.
+The path continues to a Huilliche community at Lago Huelde.
+There are rustic shacks, refugios, and camping.